Antivirus Software Review: Malwarebytes

 Apart from these, there's also the option to book the Premium + Privacy subscription, which includes the aforementioned VPN.

 The offers are more personalized for business customers and depend largely on the number of envisioned users.

 Below, you can find an overview of the software's various subscription packages:

 |Special Protection Features|

 Despite its rather pompous claims of being able to do everything that other antivirus programs can't, Malwarebytes still leaves a good impression.
-This can be traced to its ease of use, navigation, and provision of most sought-after features, with almost no proverbial "fat" or filler.
-Unfortunately, the program is missing a few necessary features, and its superiority over its competitors is not conclusively demonstrated in any of the test lab results we consulted, or indeed, anywhere outside of the company's marketing materials.
-As a result, we recommend Malwarebytes as a supplementary, albeit not stand-alone antivirus program, to be used in conjunction with other software.
+This can be traced to its ease of use, navigation, and provision of the most sought-after features, with almost no proverbial "fat" or filler.
+Unfortunately, Malwarebytes lacks a few necessary components, with its superior "intelligence" not reflected in the test labs' assessments.
+For our part, we weren't thrilled with the software's performance issues when scanning, or the number of false positives which its scans delivered.